ga1312co/portfolio-project/README.md

 **deployment_Render_Backend_notActive** - 2nd production branch, deployment on Render using a PSQL backend

-**dev_gabriel_1** - Development branch, used for development on the last, static site for 💰💰💰 reasons
+**dev_gabriel_staticPage** - Development branch, used for development on the last, static site for 💰💰💰 reasons

 **TO - DO** ✏️✏️✏️
 1. DOCKER & PostgreSQL ✅✅✅